bajtos/bajtos.github.io/content/posts/2023-12-optimising-spark-memory-usage.md

 Anyway, this is what I saw in our logs:

-- For many rounds, the histogram module was throwing an error while adding more data points.
+- For many rounds, the histogram module threw an error while adding more data points.
 - Often, the values at percentiles were inaccurate.
 For example, "CAR size in bytes" at p5 and p10 was zero.

 Instead of debugging the library, I decided to calculate the histogram ourselves.
-If we can fit all measurements in memory, we can surely keep in memory an array of all values for an individual measurement field like "CAR size in bytes" or "TTFB", too.
+If we can fit all measurements in memory, we can surely keep in memory an array of all values for an individual measurement field like "CAR size in bytes" or "TTFB," too.

 Calculating values at a given percentile is easy when we have all data points in memory: